Situational Depression Symptoms and Treatment

 • Environmental situations, like living in an unsafe community or fleeing a war-torn region

-• Divorce, separation or other relationship issues
+• Divorce, separation, or other relationship issues

 • Social issues, like a bully at school or work

-Truly, the list could go on and on.
+The list could go on and on.
 It’s important to remember that while one person might not consider a particular situation stressful, another might have an entirely different, negative reaction it.

-What Are the Symptoms of Situational Depression?
+What are the Symptoms of Situational Depression?

-The symptoms of situational depression can include some of the following:
+The symptoms of situational depression include:

-• Hopelessness, sadness and feeling constantly overwhelmed
+• Hopelessness, sadness, and feeling constantly overwhelmed

 • Prolonged feelings of anxiety and worry